Nauja/Entropy/Draft.md

 Now, what would a codebase with a hight amount of entropy be like ?
-Functionalities would be written as separate and independant subprojects.
+Functionalities would be written as separate and independent subprojects.
 Understanding how a functionality works and is written would require little effort and it would be easy to write unit tests covering as much code as possible.
 The best is that you wouldn't be afraid of having to rewrite